Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Results

 \subsubsection{Medium Tasks}

 Medium-level tasks typically required interacting with two to three views and triggered frequent back-and-forth interactions with \sysName and switching heavily between modalities.
-Participants P1 and P5 used the keyboard to chat with \sysName.
-The text-based response, coupled with embedded visual highlighting of the relevant region, helped participants understand where to look at and execute the onboarding steps to solve the tasks (DG4).
-P1 remarked that \textit{``it is pretty clever that it doesn’t tell you the answer, because sometimes you write [or type] and you get the answer, and you don’t know how you actually got there!
-That’s pretty cool''.}
+Participants \DianaParticipant{1} and \DianaParticipant{5} used the keyboard to chat with \sysName for most of the tasks.
+The text-based response, coupled with embedded visual highlighting of the relevant region, helped participants understand where to look and how to execute the onboarding steps to complete the tasks (\DGFour).
+While solving Task 1, which required a lookup and interpretation within the bar chart, \DianaParticipant{1} remarked that \textit{``it is pretty clever that it doesn’t tell you the answer, because sometimes you write [or type] and you get the answer, and you don’t know how you actually got there!
+That’s pretty cool.''}

-P2, P3, P4, and P6 used speech interaction, sometimes in combination with the mouse (DG2).
-The audio and visual feedback helped them orient themselves on the dashboard and find the right steps to get to their answers.
-P3 and P6 asked several follow-up questions to \sysName, in order to interpret the question, engaging with at least two modalities at a time (DG2 and DG3).
-P2 also switched modalities, from keyboard to speech, to rephrase the question in a more natural-sounding way.
-P1 and P2 also used the mouse to interact with the radial menu to gain more information on the onboarding content.
-This illustrates how participants used \sysName not just to retrieve answers, but also to scaffold their own orientation and reasoning in the dashboard.
+For almost all medium tasks, \DianaParticipant{2}, \DianaParticipant{3}, \DianaParticipant{4}, and \DianaParticipant{6} used speech interaction, sometimes in combination with the mouse (\DGTwo).
+For instance, in Task 2, which required locating and interpreting the answer in the line chart, \DianaParticipant{2} first used the chat interface to ask the question.
+They then used the visual highlights feature within the chat interface to orient themselves in the dashboard and then switched to the voice interface to ask the question again.
+Since \sysName does not provide direct answers, they then used the radial menu to discover the insight needed to answer it.
+The audio and visual feedback also helped \DianaParticipant{3}, \DianaParticipant{4}, and \DianaParticipant{6} orient themselves on the dashboard and find the right steps to get to their answers. \DianaParticipant{2} also switched modalities, from keyboard to speech, to rephrase the question in a more natural-sounding way. \DianaParticipant{1} and \DianaParticipant{2} also used the mouse to navigate the radial menu to learn more about the onboarding content.
+This illustrates how participants used \sysName not only to retrieve answers, but also to scaffold their own orientation and reasoning in the dashboard.